 This baked oatmeal is one of my favorite recipes to make because it is packed with nutrients and so delicious.

-Lightly grease an 8×8 baking dish (or equivalent) with extra virgin olive oil or coconut oil.
+- Lightly grease an 8x8 baking dish (or equivalent) with extra virgin olive oil or coconut oil.

-In a medium mixing bowl, whisk together the almond milk (or milk of your choice), egg, honey, vanilla, cinnamon and 1/4 teaspoon sea salt.
+- In a medium mixing bowl, whisk together the almond milk (or milk of your choice), egg, honey, vanilla, cinnamon, baking powder and ¼ teaspoon sea salt.

-Stir in the oats and seeds/nuts and berries, if using.
+- Stir in the oats and seeds/nuts and berries, if using.
+The melted butter should be stirred in with the oats, if using.

 Optional pre-step: Make your own oat flour by processing 1 cup of whole rolled old fashioned oats in a food processor for about two minutes, pausing every 30 seconds to let it settle.
 Process until milled into a fine flour.
 OR, buy oat flour in the bulk bins at your store.